confluentinc/confluent-cloud-secrets-engine/README.md

 ```shell
 make enable
 ```
-On success you should see
+On success, you should see
 ```Success!
 Registered plugin: ccloud-secrets-engine```

 ## 4. Export the necessary environment variables and run make setup to enable plugin and configure a test role in Vault: